List of commanders of the International Space Station: Statistics

-A Russian national has commanded the station 31 times, including the current one.
+A Russian national has commanded the station 31 times.
 A US national has commanded the station 28 times.

-Japanese and Italian nationals have commanded the station 2 times.

-Belgian, British, Canadian, German and French nationals have commanded the station once each.
+A Japanese national has commanded the station thrice.
+Italian nationals have commanded the station twice.
+Belgian, British, Canadian, Danish, German, and French nationals have commanded the station once each.

 Gennady Padalka has commanded the station on 4 separate occasions, more than any other inhabitant.

-Fyodor Yurchikhin has commanded the station thrice.
-Scott Kelly, Oleg Kononenko, Oleg Kotov, Anton Shkaplerov, Pavel Vinogradov, Peggy Whitson and Jeffrey Williams have commanded the station twice each.
+Fyodor Yurchikhin and Oleg Kononenko have commanded the station thrice.
+Scott Kelly, Oleg Kotov, Anton Shkaplerov, Pavel Vinogradov, Peggy Whitson, Jeffrey Williams, Sunita Williams, Aleksey Ovchinin, and Sergey Ryzhikov have commanded the station twice each.